Actipro/WPF-Controls/Documentation/topics/nuget.md

 ## Using the nuget.org Package Source

-Actipro publishes its WPF Control NuGet packages to nuget.org, which is the most popular package source, run by Microsoft and natively supported by Visual Studio.
+Actipro publishes its @@PlatformName Control NuGet packages to nuget.org, which is the most popular package source, run by Microsoft and natively supported by Visual Studio.

-Actipro's packages can be found at ([https://www.nuget.org/packages?q=ActiproSoftware.Controls.WPF](https://www.nuget.org/packages?q=ActiproSoftware.Controls.WPF)) since all of Actipro's WPF Control NuGet package names begin with "ActiproSoftware.Controls.WPF".
+Actipro's packages can be found at ([https://www.nuget.org/packages?q=ActiproSoftware.Controls.WPF](https://www.nuget.org/packages?q=ActiproSoftware.Controls.WPF)) since all of Actipro's @@PlatformName Control NuGet package names begin with "ActiproSoftware.Controls.WPF".

 Visual Studio should have the nuget.org package source defined by default, which will allow the Actipro packages to be found.
 This can be verified by selecting Visual Studio's "Tools / NuGet Package Manager / Package Manager Settings" menu item and on the dialog that appears, select "Package Sources" in the tree on the left, and the available package sources will be listed on the right.
 The nuget.org package source entry should point to "https://api.nuget.org/v3/index.json".
 Please make sure this entry exists.